luni64/TeensySharp/README.md

 # This documentation is outdated and will be updated soon.
 Please use the Examples meanwhile
 # TeensySharp
 This library provides some helper classes for C# Windows applications which communicate to [PJRC Teensy](http://www.pjrc.com/teensy/index.html) boards.
 Currently the following common tasks are handled:
-- Finding all Teensies on the USB tree (get a list with entries for each found board containing its serial number and the name of the COM port to which it is connected)
+- Finding all Teensies on the USB tree.
+You get a list with entries for each found board containing its board type (e.g. Teensy 3.2, Teensy 4.1), its USB type (e.g. HID, Serial etc.) its serial number and the name of all virtual COM ports it exposes)
 - Provide information when a Teensy is connected or removed from the USB Tree
+- Resetting a board
+- Starting the bootloader
-- Uploading of firmware (iHex files) from within the user application.
+- Uploading of firmware (iHex files) from within your dotnet user application.

 # Installation